 Unified Development Ordinance

-The purpose of a Unified Development ordinance is to rewrite the Zoning Ordinance consistent with Matthew's "Our Town, Our Vision" and other community expectations and then fold in all of the other land use regulations into one straightforward document.
+The purpose of creating the Unified Development Ordinance was to update the Zoning Ordinance consistent with Matthews’ "Our Town, Our Vision", the Matthews Land Use Plan, and other community development policies and then fold in all of the other land development regulations into one comprehensive document.

-The consulting firm Land Vision, Inc. is working with the Town's Planning Department staff to obtain their perspective on regulation and code administration issues and opportunities as well as with the Planning Commission and Town Council for the same purpose.
-A series of public workshops were held to expose interested residents to different ideas about land development and to gauge community acceptance for change.
-A stakeholder committee is also involved to act as the reality check for the process as we prepare and circulate draft regulations and chapters.
+The Town's Planning & Development Department staff regularly reviewed draft sections with a specially-appointed UDO stakeholder committee, the Planning Board, and the Town Board of Commissioners to obtain their perspectives on regulation and code administration issues and opportunities.
+A series of public workshops were held early in the process to expose interested residents to different ideas about land development and to gauge community acceptance for change.